dcooney/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress content editor or a theme template file.

 == Changelog ==

+= 7.0.3 - February 15, 2024 =
+* FIX: Added fix for Paging add-on scrolling to top of listing on initial page load when `paging_scroll` was `true`.
+* FIX: Fixed issue with undefined `post_count` when loading Ajax Load More with Ajax/HTTP request.

 = 7.0.2 - February 8, 2024 =
 * NEW: Added 'alm_licensing_sslverify' hook to allow users to disable SSL verification when checking for updates.